alv31415/n-body-problem/README.md

 # n-body-problem
-Investigation of the N-Body problem via numerical methods
+Investigation of the N-Body problem via numerical methods.
+This branch focuses on producing a wesbite from the project, which explains the problem, and gives functionality to plot simulations.
+The website is up and running at https://nbody-89ffd.web.app .
+I used a React frontend (hosted in `firebase`), and a Django backend (hosted in `heroku`).

 ## Running the Server